Polynomial Identity Testing via Evaluation of Rational Functions: Alternating Algebra Representation

-While \cref{thm.vanideal-char.base-lift} applies to a broader class of polynomials, it has the drawback that representing polynomials with \(\ExtSimplicesparam{l+1}\) is too redundant.
+While \expref{Proposition}{prop.vanideal-char.base-lift} applies to a broader class of polynomials, it has the drawback that representing polynomials with \(\ExtSimplicesparam{l+1}\) is too redundant.
 Specifically, whenever \(p\) has a representation in \(\ExtSimplicesparam{l+1}\), there are many \(\eta\in\ExtSimplicesparam{l+1}\) that represent \(p\), and most of them do \emph{not} satisfy the boundary conditions, even when \(p\) belongs to the vanishing ideal.
-This weakens the utility of the characterization. \Cref{thm.vanideal-char.base,thm.vanideal-char.multilinear} yield straightforward tests: given \(p\), form the unique \(\eta\) with \(\rho(\eta)=p\), and then check whether the boundary conditions hold for \(\eta\). \Cref{thm.vanideal-char.base-lift}, on the other hand, leaves \(\eta\) comparatively underspecified.
+This erodes the utility of the characterization. \expref{Theorems}{thm.vanideal-char.base}~and~\ref{thm.vanideal-char.multilinear} yield straightforward tests: Given \(p\), form the unique \(\eta\) with \(\rho(\eta)=p\), and then check whether the boundary conditions hold for \(\eta\). \expref{Proposition}{prop.vanideal-char.base-lift}, on the other hand, leaves \(\eta\) underspecified.